West Side Story (1961 film): Plot

 The gangs approach the area under the highway.
 Tony arrives to stop the fight, but Bernardo antagonizes him.
 Unwilling to watch Tony be humiliated, Riff initiates a knife fight.
 Tony intervenes, leading to Bernardo stabbing and killing Riff.
 Tony kills Bernardo with Riff's knife, and a melee ensues.
 Police sirens blare, and everyone flees, leaving behind the dead bodies.
 Maria waits for Tony on the roof of her apartment building; her fiancé Chino (an arranged engagement) arrives and tells her what happened.
 Tony arrives and asks for Maria's forgiveness.
 He plans to turn himself in to the police.
 Maria is devastated but confirms her love for Tony and asks him to stay.

 The Jets and their new leader, Ice, reassemble outside a garage and focus on reacting to the police.
 Anybodys arrives and warns them that Chino is after Tony with a gun.
 Ice sends the Jets to warn Tony.
 A grieving Anita enters the apartment while Tony and Maria are in the bedroom.
 The lovers arrange to meet at Doc's, where they will pick up getaway money to elope.
 Anita spots Tony leaving through the window and chides Maria for the relationship with Bernardo's killer, but Maria convinces her to help them elope.
 Schrank arrives and questions Maria about the rumble.
 Maria sends Anita to tell Tony that Maria is detained from meeting him.

 When Anita reaches Doc's, the Jets harass and even try to rape her, when Doc appears and intervenes.
 Anita angrily lies, saying that Chino has killed Maria.
 Doc banishes the Jets, gives Tony his getaway money and delivers Anita's message.
 Tony, distraught, runs into the streets, shouting for Chino to kill him, too.
 In the playground next to Doc's, Tony spots Maria and they run toward each other, only for Chino to shoot Tony.
 The gangs arrive to find Maria holding Tony, who dies in her arms.
-Maria stops the gangs from fighting, takes the gun from Chino and threatens to shoot everyone, blaming their hate for the deaths.
-Schrank and Krupke arrive to arrest Chino, and the gangs unite to carry Tony’s body away in a funeral procession with Maria following, the feud finally over.
+Maria takes the gun from Chino and threatens to shoot everyone, blaming their hate for the deaths.
+Schrank and Krupke arrive to arrest Chino, and the gangs end their feud by uniting to carry Tony's body away in a funeral procession with Maria following.